ClementNerma/NightOS/docs/specs/syscalls.md

 - `0x23`: The provided SC refers to a message pipe but the `0x02` mode was provided
 - `0x30`: There is not enough space in the pipe to write all the provided data and the mode argument was set to `0x01`

-**Description:**

-Write data through a pipe.
-Messages will always be sent at once when writing to message pipes.
-If the data is 0-byte long, this pipe will return successfully without waiting, even if the target pipe's buffer is full or locked.

 ## `0x23` PIPE_READ

+Read pending data or message from a pipe.
+If the pipe was closed while the buffer was not empty, this syscall will still be able to read the remaining buffer's data - but the pipe will not be able to receive any additional data.
+Then, once the buffer is empty, the pipe will be made unavailable.

 **Arguments:**